-Sara Ali Khan Celebrates Her Birthday With Varun & Team 'Coolie No 1'; These Pictures Look Fun!
+Sara Ali Khan Celebrates Birthday With Varun & Team 'Coolie No 1'; These Pictures Look Fun!

 Happy Birthday To Sara

 Not one but there were five cakes for the birthday girl!
-Sara is seen cutting one of them while her mother Amrita Singh, Varun, David Dhawan and others are cheering for here.
+Sara is seen cutting one of them while her mother Amrita Singh, Varun, David Dhawan and others are cheering for her.

 So Sweet!

-Sara is seen here feeding a piece of cake to producer Jackky Bhagnani.
+Sara is seen here feeding a piece of the cake to producer Jackky Bhagnani.

 Sara Seeks Divine Blessings

-Later, Sara and her mother visited the Brahma Temple in Bangkok to see blessings.
+Later, Sara and her mother visited the Brahma Temple in Bangkok to seek blessings.
 Seen here is the actress cutely hugging her mommy dearest.

 Love Is In The Air

-Meanwhile, Sara's rumoured boyfriend shared this cozy click and captioned it as, "Happy Birthday Princess @saraalikhan95 And Eid Mubarak (this time without the mask)."
+Meanwhile, Sara's rumoured boyfriend shared this cozy click and captioned it, "Happy Birthday Princess @saraalikhan95 And Eid Mubarak (this time without the mask)." (sic)

 'Coolie No 1' has Sara stepping into Karisma Kapoor's shoes while Varun will be reprising Govinda's role.
 The film is slated to release on May 1, 2020.